-During the period of the rainy season from July to October, assay results will be evaluated.
-A test induced polarization (IP) survey is planned to cover the two mineralized zones to assist in identifying features to test with deeper drilling.
+During the period of the rainy season from July to October, assay results were evaluated.
+A test induced polarization (IP) survey is planned to cover the two mineralized zones on the Mankouke permit to assist in identifying controlling structures to be tested with deeper drilling.
 It is expected that drilling will resume once the Company has obtained sufficient financing and will primarily consist of diamond drilling to test for both the extensions of the Mankouke gold discovery, and to test the significant AC intersections identified in other areas of the property.
-AC drilling will also be continued to test the remaining termite and gold soil anomalies located on the land position and not previously tested.
+AC drilling will also be continued to test select termite and gold soil anomalies located on the land position and not previously tested.